 The Bottom Line

-The goal with chlorine testing isn’t to make having your own swimming pool feel like a chore.
-The goal is to make sure your swimming pool is performing at its best, with clear, gorgeous water that’s also clean and disinfected.
+The main goal is always for your swimming pool to be performing at its best, with clean and gorgeous water.
 Don’t think of it as a chemistry experiment, but more as a way to get the most out of your swimming pool.

-Measuring chlorine levels should be a simple, quick task to ensure your swimming pool is shipshape.
+Measuring chlorine levels should be a simple, quick task to ensure your swimming pool is functioning at its best.
 If your combined chlorine is lower than your free chlorine levels, you know you’re in good shape, so you won’t have to worry.

 Although it might sound confusing at first, don’t let the types of chlorine levels and swimming pool chemistry overwhelm you.
-Once you understand how free, combined, and total chlorine levels work individually, and how they work together, you’ll be able to balance your swimming pool with more confidence.
+Once you understand how free, combined, and total chlorine levels work, you’ll be able to balance your swimming pool with more confidence.